LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Although academic dishonesty can take many forms, in our field it manifests primarily as plagiarism of text or source code.
-The Graduate School Catalog defines plagiarism as â€œthe appropriation for gain of ideas, language or work of another without sufficient public acknowledgement that the material is not oneâ€™s own.â€ As a graduate student, you very likely have a good understanding of the boundaries of what is acceptable and what is not.
+The Graduate School Catalog defines plagiarism as "the appropriation for gain of ideas, language or work of another without sufficient public acknowledgement that the material is not one's own."
+As a graduate student, you very likely have a good understanding of the boundaries of what is acceptable and what is not.
 If you are ever uncertain, it is of course best to consult the GPD or another faculty member.